All eyes were on the frightening beast.

 Beware of the Government.
 Specimens filed with the Library of Congress, United States Copyright office or the United States Patent and Trademark Office, as private work product, become public record information.

-Understand the Freedom of Information Act.
+Beware of the Freedom of Information Act.
 Records in digital or print form from the U. S. Copyright Office and in bulk from the Library of Congress are widely, freely and publicly distributed to anyone by request.

-Fraudsters benefit from government largess.
+Beware of fraudsters benefiting from government largess.
 Pirated goods offered for free pull traffic to sites.
 Advertising or membership fees further monetize this opportunism.
 Writers and publishers lose out on royalties.

-Protect your rights.
+Beware of rights' protection.
 Send printed specimens for filing, recording or documentation.
 Print versions are not as easily pirated as PDF files.
 Interactive audio books may offer the best theft protection.

-Internet Service Providers generally are not secure.
+Beware of your ISP.
+These generally are not secure.
 There is no authority in charge of broadband security for consumers.
 Hardware offers the only protection against threats operating freely on this information free-for-all.